chaos-polymtl/lethe-rpt/doc/source/installation/windows_wsl.rst

 -----------------------------------------

 .. important::
-  This step is by far the most troublesome in all Lethe installation.
+  This step is by far the most troublesome in all Lethe-RPT installation.
 Read and follow each step carefully.

 1. |linux_shell| Install candi required packages: